 Flavored: Teas flavored with oils, extracts, dried fruit, and nuts.
-Earl Grey uses oil of bergamot, a small citrus fruit.
+Earl Grey uses the oil of bergamot, a small citrus fruit.

 Infusions, tisanes: Herbal “teas,” which do not generally contain any actual tea or caffeine (South American yerba mate is an exception).
-Infusions include mint, chamomile, lemon verbena, hibiscus.
+Infusions include mint, chamomile, lemon verbena, and hibiscus.
 The African tea Rooibos, sometimes called red tea, blends well with other flavors and has a woodsy flavor.

 Decaffeinated: Tea that has had most of the caffeine removed.
 You can remove some caffeine yourself, as most of it comes out of the leaves during the first 30 seconds of brewing.
 Cover the leaves with a small amount of water for 30 seconds, discard, then brew.
 (This will also remove some of the subtleties of the flavor, however, as well as the beneficial antioxidants.)

 The basics: Heat the water, steep the tea, strain, and drink.
-Experts recommend specific brewing times, but experiment and see what suits your tastes.
+Experts recommend specific brewing times but experiment and see what suits your tastes.

 Use cooler, barely steaming water (160°F to 180°F) for white, green, and oolong teas (boiling water makes these teas bitter).
 The steeping time can range from 30 seconds to 3 minutes; some recommend more time for oolong.